apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Adding OperatorExtraLinks             |  7|2.27% |

-The high percentage - 60%  for “Adding new operators/sensors and hooks” is quite a surprising result for some of us - especially that you do not actually need to use plugin mechanism to add any of those.
-Those are standard python objects and you can simply drop your hooks/operators/sensors code to PYTHONPATH and they will work.
+The high percentage - 60%  for “Adding new operators/sensors and hooks” is quite a surprising result for some of us - especially that you do not actually need to use the plugin mechanism to add any of those.
+Those are standard python objects, and you can simply drop your hooks/operators/sensors code to PYTHONPATH and they will work.
-It seems that his may be a result of lack of best practises guide.
+It seems that this may be a result of a lack of best practices guide.

-Plugins are definitely more useful for adding views and menu items - yet only 10%.
+Plugins are more useful for adding views and menu items - yet only 10%.
-OperatorExtraLinks are even more useful (though relatively new) feature so it’s not entirely surprising they are hardly used.
+OperatorExtraLinks are even more useful (though relatively new) feature, so it’s not entirely surprising they are hardly used.

 It was also kind of surprising that someone at all uses plugins to use their own